tommyguo/blogg/README.md

 # Blogg
+As a CS student and developer, building my own personal website/blog was important to me.
+It was an opportunity to learn web development, practice programming, and enjoy myself.
+However, there's a lot of tedious configuration and setup required to get a blog going.
+For budding developers, it's hard to know where to start, what technologies to use, and how to structure your project.
+For more experienced developers, getting React, Webpack, and your web server to play nice can be challenging.

-Blogg is a simple open-source blogging platform designed for developers.
+Blogg is a simple open-source blogging platform designed for developers of all skill levels.
 You get to own the code, hosting, and domain name while skipping the hassle of config, boilerplate, and setup.
 Download the code and get a blog running from your own personal domain in less than an hour!
 To see what the blog looks like, head over to mine: [tommyguo.me](https://tommyguo.me).

 Blogg provides just the basic blogging functionalities.
 Because you own the code, you can (and are encouraged to) modify and add new features to your blog.
 I think that Blogg can be helpful whether you want a simple website to jot down your thoughts or a professional blog that's filled with features.